Can the Blues become European history makers?

 A 2-0 success at the Oval saw them become the first Irish League side to qualify for the second round of the competition.

-It was Norway next for the east Belfast men and, on a saturated pitch, they fought out a 1-1 draw with Brann Bergen as Billy Walker grabbed an equaliser, but Rab McCreery broke his leg in the game.
+It was Norway next for the east Belfast men and, on a saturated pitch on which Rab McCreery broke his leg, they fought out a 1-1 draw with Brann Bergen as Billy Walker grabbed an equaliser.

 With the Oval floodlights not meeting the required standards, it was an afternoon second-leg encounter and Warren Feeney opened the scoring before two from Johnny Jamison secured a 3-1 victory.